 The student, in consultation with a professor, will select, plan and complete a research problem.
-The data is to be written in acceptable scientific form for presentation in a seminar.
+The results of the research must be written up in the style of a scientific paper and/or presented in a formal seminar or at a scientific meeting.
+This course may be taken only one time.

-BIOL 5520 Special Problems B (4)

-Eight hours laboratory
+BIOL 5520 Special Problems B (2-4) Eight hours laboratory